• Skip to main content

 unmasking

-relationships society support
+relationships self-care society support

 Unmasking is when you slowly learn to allow your neurodivergence to present itself and you don't try to hide yourself.
 However, to unmask is a privilege, as you need a safe space to do it.